sheqi/GAN_Review/README.md

     }

 We have classified the two GAN-variants research lines based on recent GAN developments, below we provide a summary and the demo code of these models.
+We have tested the codes below and tried to summary some of <b>lightweight</b> and <b>easy-to-reuse</b> module of state-of-the-art GANs.

 ## Architecture-variant GANs
 LAPGAN: